 First, when you begin nearing the “marriage” point in your life, you begin to want different things.
 Partying with the guys until 5a seems a bit less appetizing than spending a quiet night in with your life partner.
 Hostels seem more and more cliché, and you begin wishing you really had a place you could make your own, or where you could at least have some privacy.
 Unfortunately, you will have to trade some flexibility for that comfort.

 Second, after a while it gets tiring resetting your entire social life every time you move to a new place.
 You tell the same stories, meet the same kinds of people, and have the same kinds of nights out with the same boring lager (I understand there are some good beers out there, but let’s be honest – we’re all drinking pretty much the same -cheap- stuff).
-There comes a point when you want at least some consistency.
+There comes a point when you want at least some consistency (not only consistency though).

 The first con you will probably hear regarding solo travel is that it’s lonely.
 It’s not.